RACE DIVISIONS

 What is the Difference between Competitive and Recreational Divisions?

-In regards to equipment; your boat often denotes what division you must register in.
-Check out details on the canoe and kayak legs of the race guide.
+In regard to equipment, your boat often determines which division you must register in.
+Review the canoe and kayak leg requirements in the race guide for more information.

-To get finish times, add the elapsed times below to the 7:30 start time for the race.
+To estimate finish times, add the elapsed times below to the 7:30 AM start time.

 1. CORPORATE